owncloud/ocis/docs/ocis/migration.md

 #### Notes
 Multiple ownCloud instances can be merged into one oCIS instance.
 The file ids will be prefixed with a new storage space id which is used to route requests to the correct storage provider.
-_TODO @butonic find code example for routing or link ADR?_

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_